stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

 Upon scaling down a NodePool, Agents will be unbound from the corresponding cluster.
 However, you must boot them with the Discovery Image once again before reusing them.

+To use the Agent platform, the Assisted Service component must be enabled in the multiclusterengine resource on MCE or ACM hub cluster to install the infrastructure operator.
+Then infrastructure environment and bare metal host agents need to be configured prior to provisioning a hosted cluster.
+It is recommended to use the `local-cluster` managed cluster on MCE/ACM hub cluster as the hosting cluster so that all agent platform information is available to MCE/ACM hub cluster.

-To use the Agent platform, the Infrastructure Operator must first be installed.
-Please see [here](https://hypershift-docs.netlify.app/how-to/agent/create-agent-cluster/) for details or you can enable it through the multiclusterengine resource.
+If you want to use other MCE/ACM managed cluster as the hosting cluster, Infrastructure Operator must first be installed on the managed cluster.
+Please see [here](https://hypershift-docs.netlify.app/how-to/agent/create-agent-cluster/) for details.
+Then infrastructure environment and bare metal host agents need to be configured on the cluster prior to provisioning a hosted cluster.

-###### Enable assisted service on hosting cluster
+###### Enable assisted service on hosting cluster on MCE/ACM hub cluster

 1. Create two persistent volumes for assisted service.
 - `Capacity`: 10Gi